tox-rs/rstox/README.md

 ## Contribuion

-I do not develop rstox since I'm lazy and [tox development is not public](https://antox.me/my-time-at-tox.html).
-But pull requests are still welcome.
+I'm not interested in developing rstox right now, but I review and accept pull requests.
+Feel free to contribute.

-If you find an issue, consider fixing it yourself.
+If you find an issue, report it, but also consider fixing it yourself.